Keyfactor/signserver-ce/signserver/res/test/dss10/README.txt

 Signer crypto token keystore:
     dss10_keystore.p12
-        This can be used as a sample keystore crypto token for signers signing docuement, timestamp signer, code signing, and for TLS clients.
+        This can be used as a sample keystore crypto token for signers signing docuement, timestamp signer, code signing, e-passport signing and for TLS clients.
         Aliases for document signing: signer00001, signer00002, signer00003
             Keys with certificates issued directly by the root CA, by the root CA using ECDSA key and using RSA issued by a sub CA.